 - 1. The person (or public agency or official) who makes the appeal: - a) Inquires of the local zoning administrator (or other designated officer) as to how one must proceed and obtains the appeal form(s). - b) Completes and files the necessary form(s) with any required fee to the board of appeals or official responsible for receiving such application.
 On some matters, this must be done within a specified time, as prescribed by ordinance or the rules of the board of appeals.
 City or village bodies and officials are usually exempt from paying a fee if they initiate the appeal on behalf of the municipality. - c) A copy of the appeal is transmitted to the official or body from whom the appeal is taken.
-Likewise, this official or body must then transmit to the board of appeals all documentation and records upon which the appeal was based.

-2. Board of appeals:
+Likewise, this official or body must then transmit to the board of appeals all documentation and records upon which the appeal was based. - 2.
+Board of appeals: - a) Reviews the appeal form(s):

-- a) Reviews the appeal form(s): - 1) To make sure that it is the proper form for the requested action, and - 2) To see that all required information is submitted. - b) Schedules a hearing within a reasonable period and gives notice thereof to the
+1) To make sure that it is the proper form for the requested action, and b) Schedules a hearing within a reasonable period and gives notice thereof to the parties affected in accord with ordinance procedures and any adopted rules.